 Interviews were carried out in several private and public organisations during the first stage of the study.
 We selected University of Tartu and Eltel Networks for the organisations to be studied, because they differ a lot in terms of document processing.
 Both the University of Tartu and Eltel Networks constantly sign numerous documents and large quantity of documents means that the average can be found with the smallest possible error margin.

 The study was based on SWOT analysis of main services and alternatives, and alternative profitability methods.
 They helped to measure the time spent on customer service time spent one clients and the costs of both handwritten and digital signatures.
 In the costs evaluation, it is important to turn attention to the scope and the quantity of the documents signed in the selected period.

-The costs associated with signing documents can easily be found with the digital signature cost-profit calculator developed by the Certification Centre.
+The costs associated with signing documents can easily be found with the digital signature cost-profit calculator developed by the SK.
 The calculator shows that signing documents digitally would allow Eltel Networks to save 1,380 euros per month and the University of Tartu to save 11,500 euros per month, which in the case of latter amounts to more than half a million euros in four years.
 The biggest savings would be achieved on workforce costs, and also the costs of printing and postage.

 The study revieled the following:

 Here you can log in to SK's e-service by using ID-card or Mobile-ID.